jiieunshin/cossonet/README.md

 ## Installation

-We first load the library for \pkg{cossonet} and set a seed for reproducibility.
+We first load the library for `cossonet` and set a seed for reproducibility.

 ```{r, eval=FALSE, echo=FALSE, message=FALSE, warning=FALSE}
 devtools::install_github("jiieunshin/cossonet")